 Concerts, sports events cancelled in Gulf as virus spreads

+"I know, wild lol (laugh out loud) but outta my control," he said on Twitter.
+The Oman Petroleum & Energy Show (OPES), due to take place in the sultanate in March, has been postponed to September, the organisers told Reuters.
+Oman on Tuesday confirmed six new cases of coronavirus, taking the total there to 12.

-Qatar has canceled a defense exhibition and Bahrain postponed two oil and gas conferences from this month to the second half of the year.
+Qatar has cancelled a defence exhibition and Bahrain postponed two oil and gas conferences from this month to the second half of the year.
 Saudi Arabia's Health Ministry said on Tuesday that people entering the kingdom by land, including via the causeway linking the country with Bahrain, were being screened.

 Kuwait postponed the GCC Games, a regional multi-sport tournament, from April to December.
 It also closed its zoo and the Health Ministry instructed cafes to stop serving the shisha water pipe, state news agency KUNA reported on Tuesday.